Design case study for Theo Chocolate to use their website to help improve and streamline orders for their custom Celebration Bars.

 Future Features & Next Steps

-This implementation will need to be confirmed with the Designer(s) to ensure that this change will not drastically affect the current process of producing mockups for customers wanting to purchase Celebration Bars.
+This implementation will need to be tested with the Designer(s) to ensure that this change will not drastically affect the current process of producing mockups for customers purchasing Celebration Bars.
 An observational study to confirm whether customers are selecting the pre-determined color sets or wanting more control over the customizability should also to be conducted to ensure if customer orders increase or decrease with the implementation.

 What I Learned